Non-existence of extremal Sasaki metrics via the Berglund-H\"ubsch transpose: Extremal Sasaki metrics and Berglund-Hübsch transpose

-Next, we show a result similar to Theorem 4.7: we produce homotopy 7-spheres with empty extremal Sasaki-Reeb cone.
+Next, we show a result similar to Theorem 4.6: we produce homotopy 7-spheres with empty extremal Sasaki-Reeb cone.
 These examples are obtained as a perturbation of a Berglund-Hübsch dual link of a polynomial of the form $g= z_{0}^{2}+z_{1}^{a_{1}}+z_{2}^{a_{2}}+z_{3}^{a_{3}}+z_{3}z_{4}^{2}.$

-\begin{theorem} Consider the invertible polynomial as in Lemma 4.8.
-If the associated weight vector $\bf w$ to the link $L_{g}$ satisfies the Lichnerowicz obstruction given in (4.2.4), then the link $L_{g^{T}_{BP}}$, a perturbation of the Berglund-Hübsch dual $L_{g^T}$ of $L_g$, which is defined via given in Remark 4.4 does not admit extremal Sasaki metrics in its whole Sasaki-Reeb cone. \end{theorem}
+\begin{thm} Consider the invertible polynomial with $a_1\geq 4$ or $a_2\geq 4$ and $a_3\geq 3$.
+If the associated link $L_g$ satisfies the Lichnerowicz obstruction, then the Berglund-H\"ubsch dual $L_{g^T}$ of $L_g$ satisfies this obstruction as well.
+Moreover, $L_{g^{T}_{BP}}$, a perturbation of $L_{g^T}$, which is defined via given in Remark 4.4 satisfies the generalized Lichnerowicz obstruction (13) and therefore the link $L_{g_{BP}^{T}}$ does not admit extremal Sasaki metrics in its whole Sasaki-Reeb cone which is of dimension 2.
+Furthermore, if $a_0, a_1$ and $a_3$ are coprime and $a_{1},a_{2}$ are odd numbers, then $L_{g_{BP}^{T}}$ is a homotopy 7-sphere with no extremal metrics in its whole Sasaki-Reeb cone which is of dimension greater than one. \end{thm}